GuideSetup

 Common mistakes to avoid

-• Choosing based on demo polish alone: test real product questions instead.
+Choosing based on demo polish aloneYou install something that looks good but cannot answer real product questions

-• Uploading weak content: poor source material creates poor answers.
+Uploading weak source contentPoor source material creates poor answers — at scale

-• Using one generic welcome flow for every page: product pages and storefront search are different contexts.
+Using one welcome flow on every pageProduct pages and storefront search need different conversation starts

-• Ignoring transcript review: your customers will tell you exactly where the assistant is weak.
+Skipping transcript reviewYour customers tell you exactly where the assistant is weak — but only if you read

 Frequently asked questions